nazlul/localconnectai/README.md

 ## 📊 Performance & Responsiveness

-* All sections are responsive from `sm` to `2xl`
+* All sections are responsive
 * Scroll performance is GPU-accelerated
 * Lazy-loading avoids unnecessary hydration
-* 3D components scaled to remain centered on zoom or resize
+* Components scaled to remain centered on zoom or resize

 ---